Research

 (3) Electrophysiology and Neuroscience

-Preparations of electro-active cells, predominantly brain cells, are placed directly atop fully processed microelectronics chips carrying thousands of electrodes.
-The chips are used to address fundamental questions in neuroscience and medicine.
+Preparations of electro-active cells, predominantly brain cells, are placed directly atop fully processed high-density microelectrode arrays (HD-MEAs) featuring thousands of electrodes.
+The HD-MEAs are used - also in combination with patch clamp and confocal microscopy - to address fundamental questions in neuroscience and medicine.

 More information